fzer0x/android-control-tool-V2/README.md

 # 📦 Changelog [2.0.1]

-- Fix "Device not selected" on Startup
+- Fix "Device not selected" Error on Startup

 # 📦 Changelog [2.0.0]